Motor Sizing for Linear Motion

 Linear Speed = 250 × 0.2 / 60 = 0.833 in/sec

-What this means: This actuator can push 160 lbs at about 0.83 inches per second — roughly 50 inches per minute.
-That's a solid combination for applications like adjustable workbenches, solar panel tilts, or lightweight gate openers.
-If you need more speed, you'd reduce the gear ratio or increase the screw pitch — but you'll sacrifice force to get it.
+What this means: This actuator can push 160 lbs at about 0.83 inches per second—about 50 inches a minute.
+That’s a decent fit for things like adjustable benches, solar panel tilts, or light-duty gates.
+If you want more speed, look at reducing gear ratio or bumping up screw pitch—but expect your available force to drop as a result.

 Engineering Applications